chemerisuk/better-dom/README.md

     bower install better-dom

-This will clone the latest version of the library into the `components` directory at the root of your project.
+This will clone the latest version of the library into the `bower_components` directory at the root of your project.
 Then just include script below on your web page: